Scalable Spatiotemporal Inference with Biased Scan Attention Transformer Neural Processes: BIASED SCAN ATTENTION TRANSFORMER NEURAL PROCESS (BSA-TNP)

-For the spatiotemporal benchmarks in this paper, we instantiate $G$ as a group of spatial and/or temporal translations in $\reals^d$.
-To ensure $G$-invariance under this group, the spatial location (\textbf{s}) or temporal location (\textbf{t}) must be excluded from the initial embedding function, making $\textbf{Embed}_{\boldsymbol{\varphi}}$ invariant to spatial and/or temporal shifts.
-For our bias kernel, $\mathcal{K}_\omega$, we use RBF-networks:

-where $h$ denotes the attention head and $\{a_f, b_f\}_{f=1}^F$ are learnable parameters for $F$ basis functions.
-In BSA-TNP, we use $F=5$ for space and $F=3$ for time; in initial tests we found little benefit to using more.
-Since these biases depend only on pairwise distances between terms, they are translation invariant.
-By Theorem~\ref{theorem:BSA-inv}, this ensures that the posterior predictive map is also translation-invariant.
-A proof for \autoref{theorem:BSA-inv} is provided in \autoref{appendix:BSA-inv-proof}.
+Assuming the embedding function is $G$-invariant, i.e. it does not encode any information about absolute position, scale, time, etc., only the attention bias must also be $G$-invariant in order for BSA-TNP to be $G$-invariant as per \autoref{theorem:BSA-inv}.
+A proof is provided in \autoref{appendix:BSA-inv-proof}.
+Thus, in BSA-TNP, we define $G$-invariant attention bias as any combination, $\Phi$, of $G$-invariant functions, $b$, over elements of the index sets, $d_i=(x_i,s_i,t_i)$ and $d_j=(x_j,s_j,t_j)$:

+In practice, $\Phi$ is often a weighted linear sum and each $b$ acts on a separate subset of the indices.
+For example, if $b_s$ represents a spatially translation-invariant function and $b_t$ represents a temporally translation-invariant function, this might be implemented as:

+where the weights, $\gamma_s$ and $\gamma_t$ are learnable parameters.
+Furthermore, $b_s$ and $b_t$ may have learnable parameters and be compositions of other $G$-invariant functions themselves.
+In fact, for the experiments in this paper, BSA-TNP uses an RBF network for each translation-invariant bias term, since RBF kernels and networks are translation-invariant by definition.
+Specifically, for a translation-invariant spatial bias, BSA-TNP uses:

+where $\{\alpha_m,\beta_m\}_{m=1}^M$ are learnable parameters for $M$ basis functions.
+By default, BSA-TNP uses $M=5$ for space and $M=3$ for time; an ablation of 1, 3, 5, and 10 basis functions showed no benefit for $M>5$ (see \autoref{num-basis-ablation} in \autoref{appendix:extended-results}).
+This formulation introduces a strong inductive bias with very few parameters.
+For instance, in the default parameterization of BSA-TNP which has 6 layers, 4 attention heads, 5 basis functions for space, and 3 basis functions for time, this introduces only 384 additional learnable parameters.

-Notably, while \textit{G}-invariance is most effective for stationary processes, these biases can still prove useful when a process is only partially stationary.
-For example, when measuring pollution, the distribution is determined both by pollution generation centers as well as the local weather patterns.
-In this case, it is likely advantageous to embed locations \textit{and} use spatial attention bias since locations can act as proxies for cities, which have unique pollution profiles, as well as summarize information about local weather patterns, which affect all locations similarly (see \autoref{subsec:beijing-bench}).
+While \textit{G}-invariance is most effective for stationary processes, these biases can still prove useful when a process is only partially stationary.
+For example, when measuring pollution, the distribution is determined by both pollution generation centers and local weather patterns.
+In this case, it can be advantageous to embed locations \textit{and} use spatial attention bias since locations can act as proxies for cities, which have unique pollution profiles, as well as summarize information about local weather patterns, which affect all locations similarly (see \autoref{subsec:beijing-bench}).